ujikCz/ReactiveHTML/README.md

  npm i reactivehtml
  ```
  ## Compatibility
- Only browsers that supports ES6 (classes, proxies)
+ Only browsers that supports ES8 (classes, proxies, Object.entries)

  ## About
  This library allows you to write components with html elements in javascript, so you can create conditional rendering or list rendering simply.